haoyang9804/Erwin/README.md

 Enjoy tuning the search space and generate diverse and valid Solidity programs.

 ```
-  -e --exprimental                                    Enable the exprimental mode.
   -m --mode <string>                                  The mode of Erwin.
 The value can be 'type', 'scope', or 'loc'. (default: "")
   -d --debug                                          Enable the debug mode.
   -o --out_dir <string>                               The output directory for the generated program.
 The default is 'generated_programs' (default:
                                                       "./generated_programs")
   -max --maximum_solution_count <number>              The maximum number of solutions Erwin will consider. (default: "500")
-  --int_types_num <number>                            The number of int types Erwin will consider in resolving type dominance. (default: "2")
+  --int_types_num <number>                            The number of int types Erwin will consider in resolving type constraints. (default: "2")
-  --uint_types_num <number>                           The number of uint types Erwin will consider in resolving type dominance. (default: "2")
+  --uint_types_num <number>                           The number of uint types Erwin will consider in resolving type constraints. (default: "2")
   --function_body_stmt_cnt_upper_limit <number>       The upper limit of the number of non-declaration statements of a function.
-This value is suggested to be
+This value is suggested to
-                                                      bigger than tha value of var_count (default: "1")
+                                                      be bigger than tha value of var_count (default: "1")
   --function_body_stmt_cnt_lower_limit <number>       The lower limit of the number of non-declaration statements of a function. (default: "1")
   --return_count_of_function_upperlimit <number>      The upper limit of the number of return values of a function. (default: "2")
   --return_count_of_function_lowerlimit <number>      The lower limit of the number of return values of a function. (default: "0")